Ajisai Onsen Ryokan - Ryokan Guide & Tattoo Policy

 Overview of Ajisai Onsen Ryokan

 Ajisai Onsen Ryokan runs entirely on private bathing.
-Three reservable onsen β one indoor, one outdoor, one with a sauna β rotate among guests in 45-minute sessions from late afternoon through the night and again each morning.
+The indoor and open-air onsen are reserved for private use, an hour per evening session and 45 minutes each morning, rotating among guests from late afternoon through the night and again at daybreak.
 There are no communal baths.
 You book your slots, walk down the hall, and soak alone or with whoever you came with.
 The milky white water has a faint sulfur edge and leaves your skin noticeably softer.

 With only two rooms, the rhythm here is quiet and personal.
-Staff speak English comfortably, meals arrive in your room, and tattooed guests bathe without restriction β it's officially confirmed.
+Staff speak English comfortably, meals arrive in your room, and tattooed guests bathe without restriction, which the ryokan confirms directly.
 If you want a small-scale ryokan experience in Hakone where the onsen is private by design, not by workaround, this is the one.

 Tattoo Rules & Guidelines

-Fully Tattoo Friendly: Ajisai Onsen Ryokan welcomes tattooed guests in all bathing facilities.
-The official site confirms tattoos are accepted.
-The property also offers reservable private indoor and outdoor onsen baths in 45-minute sessions, included in the room rate (available 4:00 PM to midnight).
+Fully Tattoo Friendly: Ajisai Onsen Ryokan welcomes tattooed guests in all bathing facilities, which the ryokan confirms directly.
+Bathing is entirely private: the indoor and open-air onsen are reserved for guests in hour-long evening sessions and 45-minute morning sessions, included in the room rate (roughly 4:00 PM to 11:00 PM and 7:00 AM to 10:00 AM).

 Why Bathe Here?
 Benefits and History

-- All-Private Onsen, No Communal Baths: Three reservable baths β indoor, outdoor, and indoor-with-sauna β mean every soak is yours alone.
+- All-Private Onsen, No Communal Baths: The indoor and open-air onsen are reserved for private use, so every soak is yours alone.
 No communal baths means no policy to navigate.

 - Two-Room Intimacy: The entire property has just two guest rooms, so the baths are never crowded and the staff attention is hard to match at larger Hakone ryokan.

-- Family and Couple Friendly: Private baths accommodate groups, toys and games are stocked for children, and the kaiseki dinner is served in-room β no navigating a crowded dining hall.
+- Family and Couple Friendly: Private baths accommodate groups, toys and games are stocked for children, and the kaiseki dinner is served in-room, so there's no crowded dining hall to navigate.

 Onsen Facilities & Amenities